dfadeeff/LipSync/documentation/PART2.md

 |--------|----------------|-------------------|-------------|
 | **LSE-D Score** | 1.417 | 1.402 | **1.1% better** |
 | **SyncAcc** | 0.0% | 0.0% | No change* |

+#### 2.2.3 What the Improvement in PoC 2 Actually Does
+#### 2.2.3 What the Improvement in PoC 2 Actually Does

+The POC 2 script creates a new video with better lip-sync by preserving the natural head motion while transplanting optimally-synced mouth shapes from other frames, solving the visual jitter problem of POC 1.

+##### The Problem: Head Motion vs. Sync Quality Trade-off

+Consider the same moment in the video:
+- **The speaker makes an "oooo" sound**
+- **The speaker's lips form an "O" shape**
+- **But the perfect "O" shape occurs when the head is tilted differently**

+While POC 1 would simply use the frame with the perfect "O" shape (causing a head position jump), POC 2 preserves the smooth head motion while transplanting just the mouth region.

+##### The Solution: Generative Mouth Transplantation

+Here's what POC 2 does for that single moment:

+**Step 1: Dual Frame Analysis**
+- The script identifies the **target frame `i`** (current timeline position with stable head pose)
+- Uses StableSyncNet to find the **source frame `j`** (contains the best mouth shape for this audio moment)
+- Extracts 68 facial landmarks from both frames using dlib's predictor

+**Step 2: Mouth Region Isolation**
+- Focuses on landmarks 48-67 (mouth region) from both frames
+- Creates a **feathered mask** with two zones:
+ - Inner hull: Tight mouth boundary (255 intensity)
+ - Outer hull: Blend region scaled 15% larger (128 intensity)
+ - Applies Gaussian blur for smooth gradient transitions

+**Step 3: Geometric Transformation**
+- Calculates homography transformation between source and target mouth landmarks:

+Source mouth points → Target mouth points
+Frame j mouth shape → Frame i mouth position Homography matrix H transforms coordinates

+**Step 4: Generative Compositing**
+- **Warp**: Applies perspective transformation to align source mouth with target geometry
+- **Blend**: Uses `cv2.seamlessClone` with `NORMAL_CLONE` for photorealistic integration
+- **Color Match**: Automatically adjusts lighting and skin tone consistency

+##### The Result

+POC 2 creates a new video where:
+- **Head motion remains perfectly smooth** (from original timeline)
+- **Mouth shapes are optimally synced** (from best-matching frames)
+- **Visual artifacts are minimized** through advanced blending techniques
+- **Each frame is truly generated** through sophisticated image composition

+This approach eliminates the temporal jitter of frame re-timing while achieving meaningful sync improvements through generative pixel creation.